haberdashPI/vscode-modal-keys/README.md

 ### Repeat Last Used Selection

-`modalkeys.repeatLastUsedSelection` repeats the last command (sequence) that cased the selected to change *just before* the last change occurred.
+`modalkeys.repeatLastUsedSelection` repeats the last command (sequence) that cased the selection to change *just before* the last change occurred.
 This is useful for implementing a kakaune-like workflow, where selections are applied and then followed by actions: this is in contrast to the vim-like approach of specifying actions followed by objects (which are kind of like selections, but are not visually displayed).
 E.g. `wd` in a kakaune-like workflow might select a word (`w`) and then delete it (`d`), whereas, in vim, you would type `dw` to delete a word.
 By repeating the last used selection, you could repeat `w` and repeating the last change, you could repeat `d`.
 Or you could have both repeat commands occur with a single stroke, like below.